 I decided to kick off this living room fabric challenge by recovering an ottoman I picked up at a thrift shop for $3 in the summer.
 When I brought it home, my husband and son thought I’d fallen off my rocker, but I could see beyond the faded/stained plaid fabric and missing buttons.
 All it needed was some TLC.
 (And, yes, that’s still the sub floor!
 Hardwood is coming.)

 Dismantling the ottoman took a little longer than I thought.
 I removed the legs- easy.
 I removed the bottom cover- not so bad.
-Then, I proceeded to remove the staples that secured the plaid fabric to the box- brutal!
+Then, I proceeded to remove the staples that secured the plaid fabric to the box- challenging!

 Two “You’ve Gotta Eat Here” TV episodes later, and I finally had the staples out and was able to pull off the cover.
 Ouch!